List of The Osbournes episodes: Trouble in Paradise

 Ozzy is touring while Sharon returns home, planning to reunite with Ozzy in Houston because she misses him so much.
 Kelly complains about her twisted ankle after falling into a hole exactly the same size as her foot.

 When Sharon and Ozzy reunite in Houston, Ozzy says he had injured his leg during a concert.
 Back at the house, Jack and nanny Melinda are at each other's throats.
 Melinda blames Jack's moodiness on him being tired and sticking to a busy schedule, which is hardly true.
 Jack parties out late, orders pizza in early morning, sleeps in, and plays games.
 Melinda calls Ozzy and Sharon and says that Jack has left the house and hasn't returned for hours.
 She's worried that Jack might be dead out there.
 Ozzy contacts Jack on his mobile.
-He tells Jack it's no such big deal to apologize to Melinda for being bratty.
-Jack refuses to apologize anyway, not wanting to appear sensitive and mushy.
+He tells Jack it's no such big deal to apologise to Melinda for being bratty.
+Jack refuses to apologise anyway, not wanting to appear sensitive and mushy.

 Ozzy eventually returns home and despite a broken leg, he has to fetch the cat while walking around the dangerous unfinished pool.
 He wanders around the backyard until Sharon finally comes to help.

 Both Sharon and Ozzy become fed up with Jack and Kelly's constant partying and bringing friends over in the middle of the night.
 They order a family meeting and despite concerns that Kelly would cause problems, it is Jack that becomes outraged and leaves the meeting.